cloudfork-com/moneypenny-aws-controls/README.md

 ### Local config

-You can use the program locally by specifying a `aws-service-plans.json` file.
+Next to or instead of using resource tags, you can use the program by specifying a `aws-service-plans.json` file.
 Local and enabled defined plans override the onces defined (through the `moneypenny` tag) in AWS.

 ```
 [